FutuneAI/ai-visibility-framework/components/semantic-density.md

 > "We are a leading manufacturer of precision components, committed to quality and customer satisfaction since 2005."

-Retrieval candidacy: near-zero for specific queries.
+Retrieval candidacy: very low for specific queries.
 This chunk competes with hundreds of thousands of nearly identical chunks.

 **Level 2 — Capability-specific**